myzlab/k-search-v2-docs/docs/kcondition/exists.md

 :::info

-To use Exists methods, we need to import the static functions as follows:
+To use Exists methods, you need to import the static functions as follows:

 ```java
 import static com.myzlab.k.KFunction.*;